blockscout/frontend/README.md

 Alternatively, you can build your own docker image and run your app from that.
 Please follow this [guide](./docs/CUSTOM_BUILD.md).

+For more information on migrating from the previous frontend, please see the [frontend migration docs](https://docs.blockscout.com/for-developers/frontend-migration).

 ## Contributing

 See our [Contribution guide](./docs/CONTRIBUTING.md) for pull request protocol.
 We expect contributors to follow our [code of conduct](./CODE_OF_CONDUCT.md) when submitting code or comments.